inkVerb/VIP/501/Lesson-01.md

 - Use `.inc.php` at the end of included file names
 - Put included files in a subdirectory called `inc`

-Then we get this:
+The normal convention is this: `filename.inc.php`

 ```php
 include ('./inc/file.inc.php');
 ```

-...But it's not core, so we did: `in.filename.php`
+...But it's not in PHP core

-Then we get this:
+To be simple and different, we will use this: `in.filename.php`

 ```php
 include ('./in.file.php');